Advanced manufacturing capabilities

-U.S. Marines with Intermediate Repair Company, 3rd Maintenance Battalion, 3rd Marine Logistics Group, create tools and equipment using advanced manufacturing at Camp Kinser, Okinawa, Japan, March 2, 2022.
-3d MLG, based out of Okinawa, Japan, is a forward-deployed combat unit that serves as III MEF’s comprehensive logistics and combat service support backbone for operations throughout the Indo-Pacific area of responsibility.
+U.S. Marine Corps Lance Cpl.
+Maira Alvezdelima, a metal worker with Intermediate Repair Company, 3rd Maintenance Battalion, 3rd Marine Logistics Group, talks about Marine Corps tactical welding shop capabilities at Camp Kinser, Okinawa, Japan, March 2, 2022.

 |Date Taken: